 New York's "Gradual Emancipation Act" of 1799 laid out plans for the abolition of slavery in the state in 1827.
 This page provides some statistics and a few samples from DCHS Collections related to enslaved individuals from that period.

-Isaac Smith, a lawyer, and Lewis Graham, from the wealth Graham family of the Manor of Morrissania, were both the earliest of settlers of what is now Pine Plains, arriving in the 1760's.
+Above: Isaac Smith, a lawyer, and Lewis Graham, from the wealthy Graham family of the Manor of Morrissania, were both the earliest of settlers of what is now Pine Plains, arriving in the 1760's.
 They ran an ad in the Hartford Courant in 1782, calling for the return of Peter, a so-called "runaway."

-The 1826 document shows that upon his death, Smith manumitted "Dinah."
+Above: The 1826 document shows that upon his death, Smith manumitted "Dinah."
 To ensure no financial burden would fall to towns or the county, the Overseers of the Poor had to endorse the manumission of a slave saying they felt they were capable of sustaining themselves.
 This is such a document.